andreas-mausch/filter-gpx/README.md

 I want to know how much time I've spent in a specific area.
 I use it together with PhoneTrack in my Nextcloud to track myself.

+# Requirements

+You need kscript installed on your machine.

+# Usage

 The tool takes a GPX file from PhoneTrack, you enter center coordinates and a radius and it will tell you how much time you've spent there, grouped by day/hour/month.